TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - How do I find people to follow?

-  - First, you must know them and get their public key somehow,
+  - First, you must know them and get their public key somehow, either by asking or by seeing it referenced somewhere.
+Once you're inside a Nostr social network you'll be able to see them interacting with other people and then you can also start following and interacting with these others.

+- H